 There is a high chance that you might have received a document called Form 1099-K from Coinbase pro and numbers could completely be off and that’s the reason you could be reading this article.

 YOU ARE NOT ALONE!
 WE ARE HERE TO HELP!

-Exchanges like Coinbase provide transaction history to every customer, but only customers meeting certain mandated thresholds will also receive an IRS Form 1099-K. But what can we do with it and how to use it in filing taxes?
+Exchanges like Coinbase pro provide transaction history to every customer, but only customers meeting certain mandated thresholds will also receive an IRS Form 1099-K. But why are the numbers so high, what do those numbers mean, what can we do with Form 1099-K and how to use it in filing taxes?

 So, what can do you do with this 1099-K?

 Coinbase’s 1099K form is a kind of consolidated information describing the volume of your trades (Exchanges like Coinbase provide transaction history to every customer, but only customers meeting certain mandated thresholds will also receive an IRS Form 1099-K.).

 You will receive a 1099K when you received payments in settlement of third-party payment network transactions above the minimum reporting thresholds of –